 We bought this Soundtracks CD listening game (buy here) even before Adrian's first birthday when we would simply listen together to soundtracks, and I would identify the sound verbally.
 Then, slowly, Adrian started matching the familiar sound to the picture, thus being able to enjoy countless hours of purposeful listening and matching.

 When Adrian was two-and-a-half years old, he could identify all the sounds and timely match them to its picture.
 He would play it by himself over and over.
-Also, this listening game can also be played with a friend or a sibling: where each child has to concentrate and listen to the recorded everyday sounds and then timely find a photograph match on a game board.
+Also, this listening game can be played with a friend or a sibling: where each child has to concentrate and listen to the recorded everyday sounds and then timely find a photograph match on a game board.
+See a video below:

-At this point, children mostly enjoy this interactive sound game together, and besides learning to take turns, they are also developing active listening and matching skills, memory recall and critical thinking skills.
+At this point, children usually enjoy this interactive sound game together, and besides learning to take turns, they are also developing active listening and matching skills, memory recall and critical thinking skills.

 Zen🕉 Garden Meditation Sand Box

 Do you practice mindfulness with your children?
 A big part of Montessori education is teaching children to be mindful, respectful and ☮️peaceful with oneself and others.
 This Zen Garden (buy here) is a miniature version of a traditional Japanese meditative garden.
 Assorted stones and other objects provide visual interest and a counterpoint to the garden's serene patterns.

 Children are born mindful, and with wisdom we can keep this skill alive: 'Montessori is wonderful in this way'. - The Dalai Lama.

 This introspective Zen garden is also a very simple DIY 🏡activity.
 What you will need to participate in the art of Zen gardening:

 - purified sand (you can also use polenta, amaranth or any other tiny grain),

 - small objects like marbles, polished rocks (we also added a starfish, shark teeth and intricate shells.),

 - a small rake,